 Saving new passwords to the vault as you type

-The ability to customize the behavior of the browser extension is covered in the Settings screen of the extension.
+The ability to customize the behavior of the browser extension can be configured from the extension's Settings Menu.

 KeeperFill for Apps works across Mac and PC platforms with popular native applications such as:

 Remote Desktop, VNC, Terminal and other command-line utilities

 KeeperFill for Apps can be configured via Settings > KeeperFill within the Keeper Desktop App.
 Once opened, it can be accessed through your computer's menu bar (MacOS) or system tray (Windows) via the familiar Keeper icon.

 Sub-folders (or folders within folders) provide greater control and organization over your private Keeper records and files.
 Sub-folders also increase organization across teams and accounts types.